aldica/aldica/k6/README.md

 k6 run --out json=./results.json ./script.js
 ```

 The specific contents of the JSON output may vary as *script.js* evolves.
-The overal structure and some examples of processing it can be found in the K6 documentation on [result output](https://docs.k6.io/docs/results-output).
+The overall structure and some examples of processing it can be found in the K6 documentation on [result output](https://docs.k6.io/docs/results-output).